Callan-Rubakov Effect and Higher Charge Monopoles: Monopole Lines from Smooth Monopoles

-Now we would like to describe the low energy effective gauge theory in the presence of a smooth monopole that arises from a $SU(N)$ gauge theory.
-As is standard in spontaneous gauge symmetry breaking, the low energy gauge bosons can be described by propagating vector fields for the gauge group $G_{IR}$.
+Now we would like to describe the low energy effective gauge theory in the presence of a singular monopole that arises from a $SU(N)$ gauge theory.
+As is standard in spontaneous gauge symmetry breaking, the low energy gauge bosons can be described by propagating vector fields for the gauge group $G_{\Phi_\infty}$.
 The gauge fields along the directions in $\fsu(N)$ that do not commute with $\Phi_\infty$ are massive away from the monopole.
 However, since $\lim_{r\to 0}\Phi=0$ we see that the asymptotically massive gauge fields become massless inside the core of the monopole.
 In essence, the non-trivial Higgs profile acts as a potential well that traps the broken gauge degrees of freedom in the monopole core.

-We can now parametrize the perturbations of the gauge field around this background: \eq{ A_{SU(N)}=A_{IR}+2 T_3A_{Dirac}+(W_++W_-)~, } in which we separate the degrees of freedom that obtain a mass from the Higgs field from those that are free-propagating non-abelian degrees of freedom.
-Here we distinguish between three components: 1.) $A_{IR}$ are the long range propagating gauge fields of $G_{IR}$, 2.) $2 T_3 A_{Dirac}$ is the abelian component of the classical solution and 3.) the $W_+,W_-$ encode the broken directions in $SU(N)$.
+We can now parametrize the perturbations of the gauge field around this background: \eq{ A_{SU(N)}=A_{G_{\Phi_\infty}}+2 T_3A_{Dirac}+(W_++W_-)~, } in which we separate the degrees of freedom that obtain a mass from the Higgs field from those that are free-propagating non-abelian degrees of freedom.
+Here we distinguish between three components: 1.) $A_{G_{\Phi_\infty}}$ are the long range propagating gauge fields of $G_{\Phi_\infty}$, 2.) $2 T_3 A_{Dirac}$ is the abelian component of the classical solution. and 3.) the $W_+,W_-$ encode the broken directions in $SU(N)$.
+The broken directions in $SU(N)$ can be further parametrized as \eq{ W_\pm=\ihalf e^{\pm i \sum^\prime_I\varphi_I h^I}M_\pm(r)e^{\mp i \phi}(d\theta\mp i \sin\theta d\phi )+w_\pm (x)~, } where $W_+=(W_-)^\dagger$ and the sum $\sum^\prime_I$ runs over the generators of $U(1)^r$ in $G_{\Phi_\infty}$.
+Here $\varphi_I(x)$ are periodic-valued dynamical fields that parametrize the phase of the $ a_I(r)$ for which $\lim_{r\to \infty} a_I=0$ and $w_\pm$ are complex 1-form fields that take value in the broken directions in $SU(N)$.